Getting quality sleep to improve your sporting personal best

 - Just like a pro athlete, commit to trying to fit in a couple of 9-10 hour sleep sessions each week (rather than the standard 7-8 hours most people get a night).

 - Make sure you have the very best quality mattress, which is perfect for your comfort requirements and supports your body fully.
-Additionally supportive pillows that you change regularly to ensure their performance in supporting your head and neck are an important consideration too.
-All these elements help to create an environment for highest quality kind of sleep, with the least disturbance for the body.
+Additionally, supportive pillows that you change regularly to ensure their performance in supporting your head and neck are an important consideration too.
+All these elements help to create an environment for the highest quality kind of sleep, with the least disturbance for the body.

 - Finally, just remember the powerful fact that sleep improves sports performance, so be sure to include it as an integral part of your training schedule."